smitchell/RabbitMQ-load-testing/README.md

 # RabbitMQ Load Testing

 The purpose of this project is to set-up, then test a RabbitMQ cluster.
+Testing is done via Spring AMQP.
+Their is an AMQP Plugin for JMeter but it isn't fully functional.

+In also includes PowerShell scripts and config files for a single node RabbitMQ Installation integraded with Active Directory.
+The details are in two directories:
+* PowerShell
+* configs

 # Setup